Driving With a Suspended License – HTO

 A well-meaning clerk at the traffic court tells you that, in order to get your license back, you'll need to pay all your outstanding tickets.
 This makes sense, but the consequences of not consulting an attorney first can be devastating.
 So, you take the clerk's advice and pay the tickets, thinking you have fixed the suspended drivers license.
 They hand you a shiny new plastic DL, but two months later you're pulled over and charged with the crime of driving while license suspended.
 How could this happen, especially when you're only following the advice of the traffic clerk by paying your fines off?

 Driving on a suspended license is a serious (and common) criminal charge in the State of Florida.
 There are plenty of defenses to this charge, so don't give up your rights and defenses without talking to John first (or, if you're out of town, be sure to talk with an attorney within a few miles of the courthouse you'll be visiting--you need local help on a case like this).

-If you have been charged with Driving While License Suspended (citation, misdemeanor, or felony With Two Priors or As a Habitual Traffic Offender), the first thing I want to know is whether or not the officer had the right to pull you over.
-Next, we'll need to examine your official DMV driving record and look at the underlying reasons for your license suspension, and challenge any incorrect suspensions.
+If you have been charged with Driving While License Suspended (citation, a misdemeanor, or felony With Two Priors or As a Habitual Traffic Offender), the first question is, did the officer had the right to pull you over?
+If yes, we'll then need to examine your official DMV driving record and look at the underlying reasons for your license suspension and challenge any incorrect suspensions.
 If the original suspension was improper, we will work to have the current charges dropped or dismissed.

 Here's where the problems can begin.
 You get pulled over and given a ticket for "Driving While License Suspended Without Knowledge".
 This is NOT a criminal offense, because it is "without" knowledge.
 So, most people simply pay this "ticket" without realizing that, later down the road, a few more of these "tickets" will result in the Department of Motor Vehicles suspending your driving privileges for five (5) years as a Habitual Traffic Offender (HTO).